-I could go on and on about what a great basketball player my 13 year old son is, or how cute my 11 year-old daughter’s smile is, and think nothing of it.
+I could go on and on about what a great kid my son is, or how cute my daughter’s smile is, and think nothing of it.
 But know when enough is enough.
 A date is about getting to know each other, so try to focus on asking the guy questions about himself and his life and sharing information about yourself.

 I do get it that kids are a huge part of a single mom’s life, but just remember that there’s a lot more to you than being a mom.
 Where did you go to college?
-What do you love about your career?
+What do you love about your career, or where you work?
 What are your dreams?
 What’s your favorite ice-cream flavor?
 What do you want in your life at 40, or 50 or 60?

 4. Be honest and upfront about why you got divorced.